bbatsov/emacsredux/_posts/2020-09-13-patronage-revisited.md

 donations become sizable their main impact would be showing some appreciation for my efforts and keeping me motivated to spend my free time working on OSS, rather than binge-watching TV shows or spending more time with my family and friends.
+A bit of extra cash can also help with:

+* hosting expenses
+* hardware expenses (e.g. getting gear needed for development/testing purposes)
+* travel expenses for conferences related to my projects
+* unpaid leave from work to focus on some project(s)

 Long-term my big dream has always been to accumulate enough backing to be able to work full-time on open-source projects, but whether I'll achieve this dream or not is entirely up to you.